 Confession of Faith

-- We want to include as many people as possible who identify as Christians in our teaching and discussions, while maintaining our commitment to #1.
+- Include as many Christians as possible in our teaching and discussions, while maintaining our commitment to #1.

-- We recognize that we are a part of the Global Church and wanted to include a contemporary, international statement.
+- Recognize that we are a part of the Global Church.

 The Nicene Creed